Language selection

 First Canadian rover to explore the Moon

-For the first time in history, a Canadian rover will explore the Moon and help in the international search for water ice, a key component needed for the future of human space exploration.
+For the first time, a Canadian rover will explore the Moon and help in the international search for water ice, a key component needed for the future of human space exploration.

 Canada's role